-More to this, if you are planning to start your hyperlocal business, this will give you an insight into the nature of business you want to invest your money in.
+Moreover, if you are planning to start your hyperlocal business, this will give you an insight into the nature of the business you want to invest your money in.
 For example, you are starting in a geographical area, where customers want different kinds of products under one roof.
-In such cases a supermarket or hypermarket kind of store would suit their needs better.
+In such cases, a supermarket or hypermarket kind of store would suit their needs better.

 Similarly, there are other scenarios where a departmental store would do the job.
-Either ways, you would have to work on your logistics to get products delivered to your customer’s doorstep.
-Doing so will make sure that you are able to cater to the needs of your audience and make instant profits with rapid delivery and greater order fulfilment.
+Either way, you would have to work on your logistics to get products delivered to your customer’s doorstep.
+Doing so will make sure that you are able to cater to the needs of your audience and make instant profits with rapid delivery and greater order fulfillment.

 But, don’t worry, if you can’t figure out where to get started.
 We’ve gone ahead and compiled all that you need to know about the three main kinds of stores.
 Read on to find out more.